SalokinGreen/therealplace/README.md

 ## Features

-- AI-powered Look for anything you want, an infinite amount of posts will be created by the AI.
+- AI-powered: Look for anything you want, an infinite amount of posts and comments will be created by the AI.

 - Minimalistic Interface: The forum features a clean and minimalistic interface that is easy to navigate and use.
 It is designed to be accessible to anyone.